Opening ripe cocoa fruits at the PRO-PLANTEURS cooperative, an initiative for sustainable cocoa production in Adzopé, Côte d'Ivoire

 Côte d'Ivoire Close partner for climate action and development in West Africa

-Côte d'Ivoire (often still referred to as “Ivory Coast”) is one of West Africa's economic powerhouses and one of the fastest-growing economies worldwide.
+Côte d'Ivoire (often still referred to as “Ivory Coast”) is one of Africa's fastest-growing economies.
 It is the world's biggest cocoa producer and one of Africa's major exporters of coffee, cashew nuts, palm oil and rubber.
 By regional standards, its services sector is rather strong.
+In November 2023, Germany and Côte d'Ivoire entered into a Climate and Development Partnership.

 Straight to